 - 1. Turn the external source off. - 2.
 Open a faucet inside the vehicle to relieve line pressure. - 3.
 Disconnect the hose from the coach. - 4.
-Stick your finger up inside the connection and gently press the backflow valve upward to drain any water left in the line. - 5.
 Replace the protective plug back into the threaded collar on the connection.

 DISINFECTING FRESH WATER SYSTEMS ON RECREATION VEHICLES